arungudelli/angularjswiki/content/angular/how-to-capitalize-first-letter-of-each-word-in-angular/index.md

 +++
-title = "Angular Title Case Pipe:Capitalize First Letter Of Each Word In Angular" subtitle = "Angular Title Case Pipe" type="post" summary ="To capitalize first letter of each word in Angular use Angular&#039;s TitleCasePipe.We have to pass input to the titlecase pipe."
+title = "Angular TitleCase Pipe:Capitalize First Letter Of Each Word In Angular" subtitle = "Angular Title Case Pipe" type="post" summary ="To capitalize first letter of each word in Angular use Angular&#039;s TitleCasePipe.We have to pass input to the titlecase pipe."